htcondor/htcondor/docs/admin-manual/power-management.rst

 Entering a Low Power State
 --------------------------

-:index:`entering a low power state;power management<single: entering a low power state;power management>`
+:index:`entering a low power state<single: entering a low power state; power management>`

 By default, HTCondor does not do power management.
 When desired, the ability to place a machine into a low power state is accomplished